 Many of us have spent months creating our perfect exercise routine, a healthy and balanced diet, developing healthy lifestyle habits... maybe even giving up a craving.
-And after the hard work, there are patches of stubborn fat that refuse to go away, right?
+And after all the hard work, there are patches of stubborn fat that refuse to go away, right?

 What is stubborn fat?

-When we talk about stubborn fat, we are referring to that fat that accumulates in certain areas and that is difficult for us to eliminate.
+When we talk about stubborn fat we are referring to that fat that accumulates in certain areas and that is difficult for us to eliminate.

 But it is much more noticeable or abundant, in the case of men, in the abdomen and, in the case of women, in the hip area.

-How to combat stubborn fat?
+How to fight stubborn fat?

 First step: healthy diet, healthy eating and sport